-Here are some of the most famous and rare red diamonds in the world.
+Let's take a look at some of the most famous and rare red diamonds in the world!

 Image Souce Internet Stones